 LAPD Enlisting 100 BMW i3 Electric Cars

 The Los Angeles Police Department plans to add 100 BMW i3 electric cars to its fleet, for use in non-emergency and community outreach situations.
 The battery-powered i3 gets 81 miles per charge, and BMW says in 2017 that will increase to 114 miles.
 The total price tag is estimated at $1.4 million, less expensive than conventional models considered by LAPD.
-Link to Article
+Article

 The City Of Houston Will Add Radiation Detection to Crime Fighting Tools

 The City of Houston has received a five-year, $30 million grant for equipment to detect radioactive material, including 5,000 to 6,000 radiation detectors to be issued to first responders and equipment for 15 to 20 vehicles, including cars, boats and aircraft.
 Houston is the fourth city to receive grant money under the Securing the Cities initiative.
 Other participants are New York, Los Angeles and Washington.
-Read more here: Link to Article
+Read more here: Article

-National Police Week 2016: HOnoring and Remembering our Fallen Law Enforcement Officers
+National Police Week 2016: Honoring and Remembering our Fallen Law Enforcement Officers

 Again this year, communities across the United States will come together during National Police Week—May 15-21—to honor and remember those law enforcement officers who made the ultimate sacrifice, as well as the family members, friends and fellow officers they left behind.